 Nurturing Talent ~ Create’s Programme for Emerging Artists

-Nurturing Talent will run between April 2017 and March 2018 with six graduate artists (all studies must have been completed) who are interested in gaining hands-on workshop experience to apply their professional practice in a community setting.
-We are open to applications from: dancers, drama artists, filmmakers, musicians, photographers, visual artists and writers.
+Nurturing Talent is running between April 2017 and March 2018, offering an opportunity to six graduate artists (all studies must have been completed) who are interested in gaining hands-on workshop experience to apply their professional practice in a community setting.

 Over 12 months (approximately 26 days) you will:

 - Work as a supporting artist alongside Create’s professional artist(s) to plan and deliver three or more creative arts projects (circa 18 days) with different community groups (eg: vulnerable older people; young carers; children with disabilities; homeless adults).